 Not only can this language be misleading and a misrepresentation of actual migration flows, but it provokes fear and needlessly divides Americans.
 It turns immigration into an “us versus them” issue, falsely painting migrants as a threat.

-Policy solutions then shift to emphasize criminalization and detention, rather than responding with compassion and welcoming with dignity to those seeking safety.
+Policy solutions then shift to emphasize criminalization and detention, rather than responding with compassion and welcoming those seeking safety.
 As a result, we’ve seen egregious policies in the last few years, like detaining and separating families and sending people seeking asylum to wait indefinitely in Mexico for their day in court.

 When we buy into the sham narrative of crisis, we fail to recognize migrants as human beings and we lose sight of the real issues: how our government is treating people who are escaping unimaginable violence — and how our policies are returning individuals to torture and even death.

 Right now, children are being jailed in deplorable conditions where they are susceptible to heightened and enduring trauma.
 Meanwhile our border remains largely shuttered to adult survivors fleeing rape and horrific gender-based persecution because the new administration has yet to repeal an illegal policy implemented under the last one.

 People escaping violence have a right to seek safety.
 If they can’t, that’s the real crisis.

 Moving towards a better justice system isn’t possible if we continue to scapegoat immigrants instead of reckoning with our broken system.
 People approaching our borders deserve better.
 At the very least, our language should recognize their humanity.

 We should look at the context of border crossings and understand the many complex reasons people leave their homes — including to find refuge from atrocious acts of rape, domestic violence, and other forms of gender-based violence.